 WHAT WE DO

-Art to Healing empowers women and girls globally who have been sold into sex slavery to lead fulfilling and meaningful lives free from trauma, exploitation and abuse.
+Art to Healing empowers women and children globally who have been sold into sex slavery to lead fulfilling and meaningful lives free from trauma, exploitation and abuse.

-We support women and girls to transform their lives and heal their bodies through expressive art therapies, Somatic Experiencing TM, trauma informed yoga and mindfulness based practices.
+We support women and children to transform their lives and heal their bodies through expressive art therapies, Somatic Experiencing®, trauma informed yoga and mindfulness based practices.

 HOW WE WORK